ballerina-attic/module-ballerinax-stripe/src/stripe/Module.md

 **Stripe operations related to `Invoices`**

-The `create` remote function can be used to create a draft invoice for a given customer..
+The `create` remote function can be used to create a draft invoice for a given customer.

 ```ballerina
 stripe:Invoice invoiceParams = {